Symplectic annular Khovanov homology and fixed point localizations: Introduction

 \subsection{Acknowledgments}

 We thank Mohammed Abouzaid, Mina Aganagic, Keegan Boyle, Robert Lipshitz, Aakash Parikh, Ivan Smith, Matt Stoffregen, Catharina Stroppel, Ben Webster, Melissa Zhang, and Peng Zhou for helpful conversations, in some cases over many years.
 This work was inspired by discussions at an AIM Workshop on ``Floer theory of symmetric products and Hilbert schemes'' in December 2022 (of which the first two authors were co-organizers), and was partially carried out at the Clay Mathematics Institute during the conference ``Gauge Theory and Topology: In Celebration of Peter Kronheimer’s 60th Birthday'' in July 2023.
 We are grateful to both institutions for their hospitality.
+Finally, we thank the anonymous referees for their careful reading and helpful comments.